teddygroves/bibat/paper.md

 ---

 # Summary
-A common task in many applied scientific fields is to write software that carries out a statistical analysis involving a range of statistical models and data-processing options.
-It is important for this software to have the best possible quality, both to avoid errors and so that others can contribute, borrow, extend and reproduce it.
-Unfortunately, writing a high quality software project from scratch is time-consuming and difficult.

-Interactive templates make it possible to avoid starting software projects from
-scratch: instead, a custom project is created automatically after executing a command and completing a short interactive form.
-If the template is well-crafted, it is easier to edit the resulting files and folders so that they implement a desired target project than it is to create the target project from scratch.
-In addition to the saved effort, interactive project templates promote the use of sensible defaults, thereby improving software quality.
-Popular interactive project templates include [@drivendataCookiecutterdatascience2022], [@salemTensorflowProjectTemplate2018], [@huangPytorchtemplate2020] and [@cookiecutter-cmsdevelopersCookiecuttercmsCookiecutterComputational2022].
-However, interactive project templates are not widely used for statistical analysis projects.
+Software implementing one-off Bayesian statistical analyses is ubiquitous in applied sceince, but it is typically written from scratch rather than using any form of template, as is generally considered the best practice among software developers.

+Bibat is a Python package providing a flexible interactive template for one-off Bayesian statistical analyses, thereby saving time and improving the quality of the final software.
+Bibat comes with "batteries included" in the sense that the provided analysis works from end to end; we believe this approach to template design makes for better usability and testing than the alternative approach of providing an incomplete skeleton project.

 # Statement of need
+Interactive project templates are widely popular for general software development and for machine learning, but there is currently no popular interactive project template that specifically targets one-off Bayesian statistical analysis.

+An interactive template for Bayesian statistical analysis projects is particularly needed because of these projects' intrinsic complexity.

-`cookiecutter-cmdstanpy-analysis` is an interactive template for statistical analysis projects written with Python 3 [@vanrossumPythonReferenceManual2009] and Stan [@carpenterStanProbabilisticProgramming2017].
+`bibat` is an interactive template for statistical analysis projects written with Python 3 [@vanrossumPythonReferenceManual2009] and Stan [@carpenterStanProbabilisticProgramming2017].
 It aims to make it easier for users to follow the workflow set out in [@gelmanBayesianWorkflow2020] for any statistical analysis that can be implemented using these tools, and provides functionality for users to automate, test, document and continuously integrate their analysis.
-In addition, `cookiecutter-cmdstanpy-analysis` takes a "batteries included" approach, so that users start from a complete working example project rather than an incomplete skeleton project.
+In addition, `bibat` takes a "batteries included" approach, so that users start from a complete working example project rather than an incomplete skeleton project.

-`cookiecutter-cmdstanpy-analysis` uses the popular interactive template library `cookiecutter` [@greenfeldCookiecutter2021].
+`bibat` uses the popular interactive template library `cookiecutter` [@greenfeldCookiecutter2021].
 It creates a project that uses the standard scientific Python toolbox for data fetching and manipulation, Stan for statistical model definitions and computation, `cmdstanpy`